 On all our Bradford to Wakefield Kirkgate train services, we have designed our trains to be as comfortable as possible.

-We have a wide range of useful onboard facilities designed to simplify your travel, such as plenty of luggage space and clean toilets.
-And because we know our passengers like to stay connected, we also offer free Wi-Fi for all – letting you chat to friends, keep up with the headlines, or select the perfect soundtrack to your journey.
+We have offer a wide range of useful onboard facilities designed to simplify your travel, such as plenty of luggage space and clean toilets.
+And because we know our passengers like to stay connected, we also offer free Wi-Fi for all – allowing you to chat with friends, keep up with the headlines, or select the perfect soundtrack for your journey.

 Our standard carriages are comfortable, relaxing places to enjoy travel by train, but if you want to upgrade, our First Class tickets give you extra-wide reclining seats, and additional legroom.

-For more information on the services available on our trains from Bradford to Wakefield Westgate, get in touch with our friendly team.
+For more information on the services available on our trains from Bradford to Wakefield, get in touch with our friendly team.

 How can I secure cheap train tickets from Bradford to Wakefield Kirkgate?

-To get cheap train tickets from Bradford to Wakefield Westgate, we recommend purchasing your tickets ahead of time.
-This way you can view all our fares and find the least expensive option for your journey.
+To secure cheap train tickets from Bradford to Wakefield, we recommend purchasing your tickets in advance.
+This way, you can view all our fares and find the least expensive option for your journey.
 Just visit our journey planner when you first decide to travel with us.

 There are also plenty of ticketing options you can use to reduce the price of your fares.
 First, you may be eligible for a Railcard, which offers 1/3 off ticket prices.
 There are lots of Railcard options available – 16-25, 25-30, Two Together, and Family & Friends, to name but a few – and most cost around £30 for a whole year of discounted travel; perfect if you’re a regular traveller.